deors/workshop-pipelines/readme.md

 }
 ```

-Click the `Save` button at the bottom of the page, and on the job page select the `Build Now` left menu option.
+Click on the `Save` button at the bottom of the page, and on the job page select the `Build Now` left menu option.

 If everything is well configured, the job console will show how the pod is scheduled, the Jenkins agent registers with the master, and the simple `java -version` command is executed demonstrating that the JDK image was downloaded and it was possible to run the tool inside the container.